 - Infrastructure: Dropping sensor costs and mass production provide economies of scale to the market.
 The problem becomes the high cost of infrastructure to build and distribute the technology.
 Cloud platforms, dedicated networks, specialized manufacturing technologies are all necessary and costly.
 Transitioning from older legacy technologies to the new paradigm will take time and money.

 - Security: No other aspect stands in the way of advancement more than data and patient protection.
 It seems there are daily occurrences of millions of customer records compromised.
-Most solutions to the problem of curtailing world hackers are reactionary rather than pro-active.
-The burning question for technology becomes; if data cannot be secured now, how will companies protect data in the future and secure the healthcare device market.
-William Saito, a Japanese investor is a big believer in pro-active internet security systems.
+Most solutions to the problem of curtailing world hackers are reactionary rather than proactive.
+So the burning question for technology becomes; if data cannot be secured now, how will companies protect data in the future and secure the healthcare device market.
+William Saito, a Japanese investor, is a big believer in pro-active internet security systems.

 The world’s health is at stake.
 The brightest minds in history are innovating at an incredible pace, bringing competent care to everyone.
 Recent trends and technologies are beyond exciting.